Vanessa PlantExecutive Director, The ALKU Foundation

 Throughout her career, Vanessa has raised over $50 million for the nonprofit sector, served on numerous boards and committees, volunteered for dozens of community organizations, and is a single mother to two young daughters.

 Vanessa is actively working to establish The ALKU Foundation as a meaningful partner in our communities, to build partnerships with youth-serving nonprofits, and to support the community initiatives at ALKU with ways to engage employees to deepen our overall impact.
-As we build infrastructure and process, we are engaging with leaders, foundations, and those providing direct service to youth across the state.
-In doing so we can better understand how we can best provide meaningful support.
+As we build infrastructure and process, we engage with leaders, foundations, and those providing direct service to youth across the state.
+In doing so, we can better understand how we can best provide meaningful support.

 Vanessa grew up in Panamá and lived in Vancouver, Paris, and London before moving to Boston in 1996.
 She attended the Marvelwood School in Connecticut (known as a second chance school at the time) before attending UMass Boston to focus on Latin American Studies.
 Vanessa enjoys spending time with her daughters and friends, traveling, hiking, running, and dining out.
 Years ago, Vanessa authored a food blog reviewing local Boston area restaurants and had always been passionate about exploring new food and cultures.